NOC-MSM/SEAsia/docs/source/SWPacific_ARCHER_thopri.md

 Next steps are too lengthen the runtime to a couple of months rather than 20 days.
 Currently takes 23 mins for 20 days so an hour should give approx 60 days.
 Will check with Jeff appropiate run times.

 Ok after chatting to Jeff its best to stay on short queue until model is ready for full run, i.e. all harmonics are being run and outputted.
 So I have halved the time step number to 2400 so the model runs for 10 days and just over 10 mins.
 Will add extra harmonics to output files and try restart model run next week.
-Will increase to 14 days so that full neap spring cycle is simulated.
+Will increase to 14 days so that neap spring cycle is simulated.
 This equates to 3360 time steps.
 Also set wall time to 20 mins so model will run in short queue.

 For Next Week: 20/11/17
 -----------------------------